Introduction

 My art captures the beautiful and

-vivid aspects of nature, emphasizing harmonious colours, patterns and dramatic
+vivid aspects of nature, emphasizing harmonious colors, patterns and dramatic

 |